Gatekeeper Training Course for Suicide Prevention

 A Gatekeeper is someone who:

-• creates awareness and reduces stigma around suicides,
+• raises awareness and reduces stigma around suicide

-• helps connect persons at risk of suicide with appropriate support services
+• connects individuals at risk to appropriate support services

 This is an ONLINE course and the medium of instruction is English.

-The course is suitable for persons who regularly engage with people within their communities.
+This course is suitable for any persons aged 18 years or older and interested in suicide prevention, especially those who regularly engage with people within their communities.

 Individuals in different roles such as teachers, media professionals, religious leaders, peers, caregivers or anyone who is motivated to provide suicide prevention support can apply for this course.

-Please note: While the course is not restricted to only Indian residents, the content is relatable and relevant for participants from low-middle income countries with similar contexts as India.
+Please note: While the course is not restricted to only Indian residents, the content is relatable and relevant for participants from low-and-middle- income countries with similar contexts as India.

 Learning Outcomes